 How to train your legs to get a powerful physique?
-Most people (especially men) who train love to workout their chest and exercise their arms but spend little (if any) time training their legs.
+Most people (especially men) who train love to work out their chest and exercise their arms but spend little (if any) time training their legs.
 Ignoring your legs is a huge mistake as your legs are the foundation of your power and physique.
 Also, powerful and muscular legs look sexy!
-Many people want to know how to squat heavier weight.

 Muscular legs support you and let others know you are powerful.
 Training powerful legs, you can achieve with a workout plan that consists primarily of squats, deadlifts, and leg curls.
 If you do not have a leg workout program, then you need to begin slowly.
 A robust leg workout program puts pressure on your entire body and requires your immediate attention.
 You must concentrate and remain committed to the hard work and pain that follows.
 The rewards are well worth the time and energy spent in the gym.

 The primary muscles and muscle groups of your legs include Quads (thighs or quadriceps), Glutes (the gluteal muscles of your butt), Hamstrings (the muscles on the backs of your legs), Adductors (inner thighs), Abductors (outer thighs) and your Calves.
 Failure to focus on any area leaves your legs underdeveloped and vulnerable.

 There may be hundreds of exercises that you can use to train powerful muscular legs.
 However, some basics should form the foundation of your program.
 If you first focus on a solid leg workout’s foundations, you will build the mass, strength, and power you desire.
 You can then move to shape your legs and develop the added definition that a solid workout creates.